CCPC Logo

 Visit Website

 Pennsylvania Department of Community and Economic Development This program is a flexible tool for use in community and economic development for a variety of uses including planning activities, façade grant programs, accessible housing programs, and development grants.
 Eligible applicants include government entities; redevelopment and/or housing authorities; nonprofit organizations, economic development organizations, housing corporations, etc.; community development corporations; business improvement districts; neighborhood improvement districts; downtown improvement districts; and similar organizations incorporated as authorities.
 Designation applications are accepted at all times.
 Competitive funding applications are accepted July 1 through August 31.
-There is no county specific information regarding funding.

 AARP Community Challenge